paolacernada/QuickNotes/README.md

 # QuickNotes: Dynamic AJAX Note-Taking App

 ## Introduction
 Welcome to QuickNotes, my personal project showcasing a dynamic, AJAX-powered note-taking application.
-It's a sleek and user-friendly platform for managing your notes, inspired by the simplicity and efficiency of modern apps.
+It's a sleek and user-friendly platform for managing your notes, inspired by the simplicity and efficiency of modern apps with a retro look.

 ## Getting Started
 First things first, let's get the app running on your machine: